Brett Gallant: 2012–2022: Team Gushue

+2022–present: Move to Alberta

-Gallant left the Gushue rink at the end of the season, and joined the Brendan Bottcher rink in Alberta for the 2022-23 curling season alongside Marc Kennedy and Ben Hebert.
+Gallant left the Gushue rink and moved to Alberta to join the Brendan Bottcher rink in Alberta for the 2022-23 curling season alongside Marc Kennedy and Ben Hebert.
 The team found success, winning two grand slam events, (2023 Canadian Open and 2023 Champions Cup), and finishing third in the 2023 and 2024 Briers.
 However, it was announced that the team would be parting ways with their former skip Brendan Bottcher, and adding Brad Jacobs as their new skip for the 2024–25 curling season.
 In their first season together, the newly formed Jacobs team enjoyed plenty of success, finishing second at the 2024 National and the 2025 Masters grand slam events.
 Like the previous season, the Jacobs team pre-qualified for the 2025 Brier based on their CTRS ranking, which meant they bypassed the provincial qualifiers.
 At the 2025 Montana's Brier, the Jacobs rink would go on to win the national championship, beating Dunstone in the final and qualifying to represent Canada at the 2025 World Men's Curling Championship.
 At the 2025 World's, the Jacobs rink would go 11–1 in round robin play, but would lose to Scotland's Bruce Mouat in the semi-final.
 The team would rebound to win the bronze medal, beating China's Xu Xiaoming 11–2 in the bronze medal game.

+Team Jacobs would start the 2025–26 curling season winning the 2025 Pan Continental Curling Championships, beating John Shuster of the United States 7–3 in the final.
+They would also have a strong year on the grand slam tour, finishing as semifinalists at the 2025 Masters and 2025 GSOC Tahoe.
+Team Jacobs would again try to return to the Olympics at the 2025 Canadian Olympic Curling Trials.
+There, they would finish the round robin in first place with a 6–1 record, and would then beat Matt Dunstone in both games of their best-of-three final to represent Canada at the 2026 Winter Olympics.